Personalization as a Shortcut for Few-Shot Backdoor Attack against Text-to-Image Diffusion Models

 \section{Related Work}

-\subsection{Personalization in text-to-image diffusion models.}
+\subsection{Personalization in Text-to-Image Diffusion Models.}

 Text-to-image (T2I) generation \cite{zhang2023text} is popularized by diffusion models \cite{croitoru2023diffusion,ho2020denoising,rombach2022high} which requires training on a large corpus of text and image paired dataset such as the LAION-5B \cite{schuhmann2022laion}.
 The trained model excels at producing diverse and realistic images according to user-specific input text prompts, \ie, text-to-image generation.
-However, these generally trained T2I models cannot reason about novel personalized concepts, such as someone's personal item, a particular individual's face, or a personalized style.
+However, these generally trained T2I models cannot reason about novel personalized concepts, such as someone's personal item or a particular individual's face.
 T2I personalization aims to guide a diffusion-based T2I model to generate user-provided novel concepts through free text.
-This newly proposed task has garnered much attention in recent research.
 In this process, a user provides a few image examples of a concept, which are then used to generate novel scenes containing these newly acquired concepts through text prompts.
 Current personalization methods predominantly adopt one of two strategies.
-They either encapsulate a concept through a word embedding at the input of the text encoder \cite{gal2023an,daras2022multiresolution} or fine-tune the entire weights of the diffusion-based modules in various ways \cite{ruiz2022dreambooth,hu2021lora,gal2023designing,han2023svdiff,shi2023instantbooth,shi2023instantbooth}.
+They either encapsulate a concept through a word embedding at the input of the text encoder \cite{gal2023an,daras2022multiresolution} or fine-tune the weights of the diffusion-based modules in various ways \cite{ruiz2022dreambooth,hu2021lora,gal2023designing,han2023svdiff,shi2023instantbooth}.
 The two prominent families of approaches under examination in this work are epitomized by the seminal contributions of Textual Inversion \cite{gal2023an} and DreamBooth \cite{ruiz2022dreambooth}.
-These pioneering methodologies will form the core of our investigation.